Greek divination: Classification

 Under the influence of this scientific view, recounted by Marcus Cicero, that the phenomenal world is driven by natural law, whether or not there is any divinity, the pre-Christian emperors suppressed artificial, or indirect, divination, attacking its social centers, the oracles, as political rivals.
 Christianity at first was treated as a superstitious cult.
 The need for the population to feel that they were in direct communication with divinity, however, was overwhelming.
 The state, unable to make any headway against it, gave in to it finally when Constantine became the first Christian emperor.
 Constantine had a direct divinatory experience himself on the night before the Battle of the Milvian Bridge, in which he dreamed he saw a cross and the words “in this sign you shall conquer.”
 Going forward under the sign of the cross he won, and converted to Christianity.

 From then on believers had a new word for the results of divination, the sign.
 The old, indirect divination was gone, classified as an abomination by the Christians.
 Christian writers, such as St. Augustine, began to write extensively of signs from God and the uses of signs by humans to mean religious matters or outcomes.
 Under this guise Quintus’ classification appeared again as “evoked” for “of art” and “spontaneous” for “of nature.”
 The contest between the scientific view, which rejects all divination as superstition, and the religious view, which promulgates signs, continues in the present times, along with generally discredited remnants of indirect divination, such as reading the tea leaves, or Chinese fortune cookies.

 Typology

 The following table lists types of divination known to have been practiced by the ancient Greeks.

-Augury

-Augury, or divination by omens, is a practice which still survives to the modern era (circa 2013).

-Cleromancy

-This is divination by throwing of lots, stones, or dice.

-Astragalomancy is a type of cleromancy performed by throwing the knuckle-bones of sheep or other ruminants (astragaloi) to be able to tell the future.
-As each face of the astragalos is assigned a numerical value, astragaloi can be rolled like dice and the resultant roll matched to a table of possible outcomes.
-A number of these tables were engraved on public monuments in southern Anatolia.

-Hydromancy

-Hydromancy, or divination by water, is a Hellenic practice which still survives in the modern era (circa 2013).

-Necromancy

-Necromancy is a divinatory practice of consulting the dead.

-Pyromancy

-Pyromancy, divination by fire is a practice that has survived to the modern era (circa 2013).

-Stikhomanteia

-Divination of this type utilizes writings, either by scraps of paper with writing upon them chosen from within a vessel, or by opening a book at random.
-The first of these two type was practiced by the Sibylline oracles.

-Thriai

-This is divination by using pebbles.
-The Thriai were personification of this type of divination.